Michael Thomas Asmus, Music & Artistic Director

 In 2018, Michael attended the International Conducting Workshop and Festival in Lviv, Ukraine where he led the Lviv Philharmonic in concert.
 In 2019, he was a guest musician with the Rose Ensemble’s tour of Voices of Angles.
 Also in 2019, Michael made his debut at Opera NEO (San Diego) as the Assistant Conductor and Vocal Coach for their production of Francesco Cavalli’s La Calisto.
 He was scheduled to return in 2020 as the Assistant Conductor and Vocal Coach for Opera NEO’s production of Jean-Philippe Rameau’s Platée.
 In May 2022, Michael made his debut at Florida Grand Opera (Miami) as an emergency replacement continuo player for their production of Handel’s Agrippina.

 Since June 2011, Michael has acted as the Music and Artistic Director of La Grande Bande, a non-profit, period instrument orchestra and chorus he founded in the same year.
-La Grande Bande will produce its fourth concert season during the 2022–2023 season.
-You can find out more about La Grande Bande at www.lagrandebande.org.
+La Grande Bande is currently producing its fourth concert season (2023–2024), which has featured a variety of Baroque- and Classical-era works from France, Poland, Germany, Italy, and England.
+To find out more about La Grande Bande at www.lagrandebande.org.

-Michael plays two French double harpsichords made by William Dowd (1976) and Allan Winkler (2022).
+Michael plays two French double harpsichords: one made by William Dowd (1976) after a 1730 instrument by Blanchet, the other made by Allan Winkler (2022) after the 1711 instrument by Pierre Donzelague.